Generalized persistence dynamics for active motion: Generalized Active Brownian Motion

-On the other hand, active Brownian and run-and-tumble motion provide an explicit stochastic dynamics of self-propulsion, or equivalently, of the pattern of active motion, which in the long-time regime, the details of the fluctuating dynamics of the swimming direction for both models can be cast into the memory function $K(t)=D_{\text{eff}}\, \delta(t)$, with $D_{\text{eff}}$ an effective diffusion coefficient which is identified with $v_{0}^{2}/\Gamma$, $v_{0}$ being the particle swimming speed and $\Gamma^{-1}$ the persistence time.
-A first correction that incorporates the effects of persistence for both models, is given by the exponentially-damped memory function $K(t)=D_{\text{eff}}\Gamma\, e^{-\Gamma t}$, which is valid in the long-time regime and leads to the telegrapher's equation \eqref{TelegrapherEq} after substitution of $K(t)$ in Eq. \eqref{continuity-active} with $\rho(\boldsymbol{x},t)=P_{\text{a}}(\boldsymbol{x},t)$ \cite{ForsterBook,DunkelPhysRep2009}.
-Such a memory function can be rigorously obtained in the long-time regime from generic models of active motion, where the polar approximation is valid, i.e. when one can neglect the multipoles of order higher than one in the multipolar expansion of the complete probability density distribution \cite{CastroPRE2018, CatesEPL2013,Sevilla2019} (see appendix \ref{AppendixActiveMotion}).
+The general scope of our theoretical approach, endowed in the memory function $K(t,t^{\prime})$, can be reviewed as follows.
+Lets first recall that active Brownian and run-and-tumble motion provide an explicit stochastic dynamics of self-propulsion or, equivalently, of the pattern of active motion, which in the long-time regime, the details of the fluctuating dynamics of the swimming direction for both models can be cast into the zero-ranged memory function $K(t)=D_{\text{eff}}\, \delta(t)$, with $D_{\text{eff}}$ an effective diffusion coefficient which is identified with $v_{0}^{2}/\Gamma$, $v_{0}$ the particle swimming speed and $\Gamma^{-1}$ the persistence time.
+A first correction that incorporates the effects of persistence on both models is given by the exponentially damped memory function $K(t)=D_{\text{eff}}\Gamma\, e^{-\Gamma t}$, which is valid in the long-time regime and leads to the telegrapher's equation \eqref{TelegrapherEq} after substitution of $K(t)$ in Eq. \eqref{continuity-active} with $\rho(\boldsymbol{x},t)=P_{\text{a}}(\boldsymbol{x},t)$ \cite{ForsterBook,DunkelPhysRep2009}.
+Such a memory function can be rigorously obtained from generic models of active motion (ABM, RTM) in the long-time regime, where the polar approximation is valid, i.e., when one can neglect the multipoles of order higher than one in the multipolar expansion of the complete probability density distribution \cite{CatesEPL2013,CastroPRE2018,SevillaPRE2020} (see Appendix \ref{AppendixActiveMotion}).
+Thus, proper generalizations of the memory function $K(t,t^{\prime})$, would lead to physically meaning descriptions of different patterns of active motion, including ABM and RTM.